ConanLDM/media-prism/README.md

 Intend to utilise Turbo Morphing for part of the media element, as it has been used in other cases previously for a media player.

+Stimulus controllers will also be included to increase interactivity of the media aspects of the application, as the partial target of this application is neat, responsive frontend interactivity and design.

 May look to make use of external JS frameworks (e.g. React, Vue).
 Also will make use of at least one of Bootstrap or Tailwind.